PubInv/ATX-Preemie/latrine/stories.md

 * Then try to actually get the Methane sensor to work again.
 * If I can get that working (or if I can't!) consider: Getting a 12V fan to prove that we can do that.
 Also possibly solder the circuit in place for better packaging that what we have now.
 * Consider getting some sort of enclosure.

+Note: I drained a 9 volt battery overnight using this circuit.
+This should not be a problem in our actual installation, but this is still unfortunate.
+I think it would be nice to save energy by polling less commonly and turning off the onboad LEDs.
+I saw an article on this somewhere, I believe it is a low priority.